mulllhausen/software-notes/debian7os-setup.md

     sudo echo hi

-if that fails, like so:
+if you see the following message, then sudo is not enabled for your user:

     bob is not in the sudoers file.
 This incident will be reported.

-then add your user to the sudoers file:
+so add your user to the sudoers file:

     su -
     visudo